When Does Multi-Agent Collaboration Help? An Entropy Perspective: More Experimental Results

+Figure~\ref{fig:base_model_entropy_overall_comparison} ranks the top 20 features on $\mathcal{G}_{\text{base-H}}$ for each model family, and Figure~\ref{fig:base_model_entropy_combined_all} reports per-sample SHAP attributions.
+Two failure modes separate the families, and they correspond to the two entropy regimes the families operate in.

+\paragraph{Qwen (high-entropy regime, 100-1{,}000): inter-agent dispersion.} For Qwen, the top predictors are dispersion statistics rather than absolute entropy: variance of per-token entropy and round-1 Q3 agent variance entropy both show strong negative SHAP correlation ($\rho \approx -0.89$ and $-0.78$).
+Lower-ranked entropy magnitudes (per-token, mean) point in the same direction.
+The picture is internally coherent: when agents in the same round disagree about how confident to be, the system fails, and this signal is robust across LightGBM and XGBoost waterfalls (Figures~\ref{fig:base_model_entropy_qwen_lightgbm}-\ref{fig:base_model_entropy_qwen_xgboost}).

+\paragraph{LLaMA (low-entropy regime, 0-100): output length and base entropy.} For LLaMA, dispersion is replaced by length.
+The dominant predictor is base sample token count ($\bar{I} = 1.0$, $\rho \approx -0.47$, $\bar{S} \approx -0.053$), reinforced by base-model entropy ($\rho \approx -0.73$) and the base-to-MAS answer entropy change ($\rho \approx -0.70$).
+Both the local and global SHAP contributions point the same way, so the failure mode is unambiguous: long, uncertain base responses do not get rescued by MAS.
+The LLaMA waterfalls (Figures~\ref{fig:base_model_entropy_llama_lightgbm}-\ref{fig:base_model_entropy_llama_xgboost}) accordingly show many small, partly cancelling contributions, consistent with a model that lacks a single concentrated failure signal.

+Several features (notably \textit{round\_2\_infer\_avg\_entropy} for LLaMA, $\rho = +0.65$ but $\bar{S} = -0.002$) show positive sample-level correlation but negative global contribution.
+This pattern recurs throughout the appendix and is not a contradiction: it indicates a non-monotone relationship where a moderate value helps, but the upper tail is harmful enough to drag the global mean negative.
+We flag it once here and do not repeat the explanation for each subsequent occurrence.

-\paragraph{Base Model Correctness Overwhelms All Other Features.} On $\mathcal{G}_{\text{base-full}}$ (Figure~\ref{fig:combined_base_model_and_mas_analysis}, top row), \textit{base\_model\_is\_finally\_correct} achieves $\bar{I} = 1.0$, $\rho = 0.96$, and $\bar{S} = +0.45$ (Qwen) / $+0.07$ (LLaMA).
-The near-perfect correlation and strongly positive $\bar{S}$ confirm that base model correctness is the single most powerful predictor: MAS succeeds largely when the base model is already correct.
+\paragraph{Base model correctness overwhelms all other features.} On $\mathcal{G}_{\text{base-full}}$ (Figure~\ref{fig:combined_base_model_and_mas_analysis}, top row), \textit{base\_model\_is\_finally\_correct} dominates with $\bar{I} = 1.0$, $\rho \approx 0.96$, and a strongly positive $\bar{S}$ ($+0.45$ for Qwen, $+0.07$ for LLaMA).
+MAS succeeds largely when the base model is already correct; once we condition on this single indicator, all other features become marginal.